Erdogan says Turkey to rid Syria's Tal Rifaat, Manbij of terrorists | Law-Order

 - Turkey

-President Tayyip Erdogan said on Wednesday Turkey will rid Syria's Tal Rifaat and Manbij areas of terrorists and its planned military operations will gradually continue in other parts of northern Syria.
+President Tayyip Erdogan said on Wednesday Turkey will rid northern Syria's Tal Rifaat and Manbij areas of terrorists, confirming the targets of the new incursion for the first time and saying it will continue into other regions.

-His comments, in a speech to lawmakers from his ruling AK Party, came a week after he pledged a new military incursion on Turkey's southern border targeting the U.S.-backed Syrian Kurdish militia YPG, which Ankara views as a terrorist group.
+His comments, in a speech to lawmakers from his ruling AK Party, came a week after he pledged a new military incursion on Turkey's southern border against the U.S.-backed Syrian Kurdish militia YPG, which Ankara views as a terrorist group.
+"We are going into the new phase of our determination to form a 30-km (20-mile) deep safe zone along our southern border.
+We will clear Tal Rifaat and Manbij of terrorists, and we will do the same to other regions step-by-step," he said.

+"Let's see who supports these legitimate steps by Turkey and who hinders them," Erdogan added.
+Ankara has carried out four operations in northern Syria since 2016, seizing hundreds of kilometres of land and pushing some 30 km deep into the country, mainly targeting the YPG.

+While backing opposing sides in Syria's war, Turkey has coordinated with Russia on its military operations.
+Turkey's cross-border operations have been criticised by its NATO allies, notably the United States and some have imposed a series of arms embargoes on Ankara.
+Washington expressed concern at any new offensive in northern Syria, saying it would put U.S. troops at risk and undermine regional stability.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)